 As reduction of greenhouse gases advances globally, there is the possibility that reduction obligations will be imposed upon businesses in countries where the Sumitomo Forestry Group has bases.
 If Group companies with bases in these countries are unable to meet reduction obligations, they will be required to purchase emission credits, creating the risk of increased business costs.

-Even in Japan, carbon pricing has been implemented due to Tax for Climate change measures enforced in October 2012.
-Achieving targets outlined in the Paris Agreement could result in changes such as higher taxes and the adoption of new carbon taxes, which could inﬂuence business activities and costs.
+In regard to Japan, carbon pricing has also been implemented due to the Tax for Climate Change Mitigation measures enforced in October 2012.
+Achieving targets outlined in the Paris Agreement could result in changes such as higher taxes and new levies and emissions trading, which could inﬂuence business activities and costs.

 As a countermeasure, Sumitomo Forestry sets greenhouse gas reduction target for each Group company and department and pursues those reductions based on the numerical targets that are drafted each fiscal year.